kubakubakuba/webeval/README.md

 ## Creating a new database

 To create a new database, modify and run the `scripts/create_database.sh` script.
 The script will create a new database and the necessary tables, as well as triggers and a new user.

+## Examples and other info

+Slides for Installfest 2024 with Flask examples can be found on [GitHub](https://github.com/kubakubakuba/if24-flask-web-eval).
+An example for QtRvSim task confguration is in [example 5](https://github.com/kubakubakuba/if24-flask-web-eval/tree/main/examples/5).

 ## Acknowledgements
 - [Flask](https://flask.palletsprojects.com/en/3.0.x/)